 I struggle with my weight so badly.
 It's frustrating I eat small portions, exercise, and eat mostly non- processed food, I don't know what else to do I lost a bunch and then gained it all back and then some and I didn't do anything differently.
 I've also had 6 miscarriages.
 I'm so frustrated with my body and even with antidepressants I feel suicidal.
 People are so mean to me because of my weight and try as I might I just keep going up.
-I was on metformin and it made… read more
+I was on metformin and it made my depression and anxiety go… read more

 I'm sorry to hear that you are struggling.
 I'm an overweight woman too and I've been where you are.
 Despite your heartache I can only ask you to follow your journey and invest in the process.
 The fact that you have lost weight more than once is a success, gaining it is a setback-NOT a failure.

 Celebrate what is wonderful about YOU, revel in it and you will create a wall between your heart and those who would tear it apart.
 Even if they are your family, or "friends" who are mean, be unlike them and thankful that you are not plagued with the need to bring others down.
 Instead find ways to uplift someone else who struggles and you will find yourself rising too.

 Do not be ashamed, you are certainly not alone in your feelings - and not alone on your path to change.
 Find out why you only have access to this doctor, then find a new one and forge a way to get to them.
 Do not let ignorance & arrogance stand in the way of your health and the life you envision for yourself!

 You have shouldered a pain that many never can imagine but here you have a community of women who know have been there and hopefully can guide you.